Understanding Mood States, Traits, and Emotions

 In addition, traits are useful predictors of long-term behavior.
 For instance, someone with a trait of high neuroticism is more likely to experience anxious states frequently.

 Recognizing that a mood "state" is temporary can help foster self-compassion, making it easier to navigate challenging emotions without viewing them as permanent aspects of your identity.
+Many people say the life cycle of an emotion is around 90 seconds if you simply observe and let go.
+If you engage with the emotion, it can last forever.

 The practical takeaway is that you are not defined by your current state.
 For example, being frustrated does not mean you are an impatient person by nature.